 If you pay your rent in person in cash you should get a receipt when you pay your rent.
 If you pay your rent in cash, but drop it off (i.e. don’t give your cash to a person), you should get your receipt by the end of the next working day.

-If you pay your rent by cheque, the provider must give you a receipt within three working days if you ask for one.
+If you pay your rent by cheque, the provider must give you a receipt within three working days if you ask for one when making a payment.

-Keep your receipts because this will be your record that you have paid your rent.
+Keep a copy of your receipts because this will be your record that you have paid your rent.

 If you pay your rent in another way (i.e. other than cash or cheque) the provider must keep a written rent record of all rent payments.
 You can ask for a copy of this record in writing and the provider must give you a copy within seven days.